 Again, much previous research has demonstrated that pretending to be extraverted elicits positive feelings in the “actor.”
 But what was new about this study was its focus on whether acting extraverted would also influence the behavior and emotions of the interaction partner.

-Would these partners react differently when interacting with someone who is acting extraverted, rather than introverted?
+Would these partners react differently when interacting with an outgoing introvert who is only “acting” extraverted?

 The researchers found the answer to be yes.
 The interaction partners of the “extraverts” were rated as being nicer, more talkative, and more smiley.
 “We found significant support for increased likeability when acting extraverted,” the authors write.